Glastonbury 2024: Fans react to the line-up

 Others have expressed excitement over Shania Twain’s legend slot, Avril Lavigne‘s set on the Other Stage, LCD Soundsystem‘s promotion to the Pyramid, and Fontaines D.C.’s headline show in The Park.

-There’s hype over Little Simz‘ gig on the Pyramid Stage too, with the rapper having headlined the West Holts Stage in 2022.
+There is hype over Little Simz’ gig on the Pyramid Stage too, with the rapper having headlined the West Holts Stage in 2022.
 You can see a selection of reactions below.

 This @glastonbury lineup has lots of good stuff and Dua Lipa will smash it.
 One sad thing (it’s only a small thing): historically Glasto didn’t buy into ‘font size heirachy’ bullshit.
 I liked that, just a big long list of acts.
 Now it looks like all the other lineup posters. pic.twitter.com/gxEKsopGWa